 PLUG ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Plug Power Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Plug Power Inc. (“Plug” or the “Company”) (NASDAQ: PLUG) in the United States District Court for the District of Delaware on behalf of all persons and entities who purchased or otherwise acquired Plug securities between August 9, 2022, and March 1, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Plug Power Inc. ("Plug" or the "Company") PLUG in the United States District Court for the District of Delaware on behalf of all persons and entities who purchased or otherwise acquired Plug securities between August 9, 2022, and March 1, 2023, both dates inclusive (the "Class Period").
 Investors have until June 12, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.